opf/openproject/docs/user-guide/meetings/dynamic-meetings/README.md

 # Dynamic meetings management

-Dynamic meetings are introduced with OpenProject 13.1 and allow easier meetings management, including improved agenda creation, linking work packages to the meetings and
+Dynamic meetings are introduced with OpenProject 13.1 and allow easier meetings management, including improved agenda creation and linking work packages directly to the meetings.

-**Note:** in order to be able to use the meetings plugin, the **Meetings module needs to be activated** in the [Project Settings](../projects/project-settings/modules/). </div>
+**Note:** In order to be able to use the meetings plugin, the **Meetings module needs to be activated** in the [Project Settings](../projects/project-settings/modules/). </div>

 | Topic                                                        | Content                                           |